Chapter 4: Children

 If the children live with me, can I move?

-If there are current parenting orders in place and the move would mean that you cannot comply with the orders, you will need to apply to the court to vary the orders before you can move unless the other parent agrees to you moving.
+If there are current parenting orders in place and the move would mean that you cannot comply with the orders, you will need to apply to the court to vary the orders before you can move unless the other party agrees to you moving.
 It is important to get this agreement in writing.

 What if the other parent takes the children without my permission?